ngu04/raspberrypi-reaction-test/README.md

 - [Bootstrap](http://getbootstrap.com/) to speed up ergonomical UI development

 ### How to run
-- Copy [application_template.conf](actor/src/main/resources/application_template.conf) to *application.conf* and modify *MONGO_USER* and *MONGO_PASSWORD* properties + change the host to point your mongo installation.
-I run my mongo in the cloud so I don't want to share my credentials
+- Build the breadboard
 - Clone [pi4j-client](https://github.com/lachatak/pi4j-client) and [runPlaybook.sh](https://github.com/lachatak/pi4j-client/blob/master/remote-server/runPlaybook.sh) after you modified the inventory file to point your raspberry.
 It will deploy the server to the */home/pi/Development/pi4j-remote-server*
-- Start the deployed server
+- Start the deployed server with the *start.sh* script
-- Modify RASPBERRY_PI_IP property in [BaseSettings.scala](project/BaseSettings.scala) to point to your PI
+- In this project modify RASPBERRY_PI_IP property in [BaseSettings.scala](project/BaseSettings.scala) to point to your own PI
+- Copy [application_template.conf](actor/src/main/resources/application_template.conf) to *application.conf* and modify *MONGO_USER* and *MONGO_PASSWORD* properties + change the host to point your mongo installation
-- Start client using 'sbt gpioActorTest' command
+- Start client using *sbt gpioActorTest* command
 - The application should be available at [http://localhost:8080](http://localhost:8080)

 ### Circuit layout